carlfranklin/MAUIDnr4/README.md

                 StatusMessage = $"Downloading {count} of {total}";
                 await InvokeAsync(StateHasChanged);

+                // Download the show with details so the data is cached var thisShow = await
+                    _apiService.GetShowWithDetails(show.ShowNumber);

                 // get the fully qualified path to the local file var fileName = show.Mp3Url.Substring(8).Replace("/", "-");
                 var localFile = $"{cacheDir}\\{fileName}";